 - Maybe a parent tries to “push” you and motivate you with harsh criticism when all it accomplishes is making you feel useless.

 If you have one or two of these people in your life, you already know how exhausting and difficult it is to be in their presence.
 It’s as if they drain your soul’s life and energy, leaving you agitated, unhappy, and empty.

 It never fails to surprise me how many individuals sacrifice their passions to pursue the passions of others.
 Let’s take the situation of Jenny, a 31-year-old former client of mine.
-Jenny has two qualities that you should be aware of: she adores her family and she enjoys tennis.
+Jenny has two qualities you should be aware of: she adores her family and enjoys tennis.
 Unfortunately, her passion for tennis isn’t well-received.

 Self-esteem is critical to our general well-being, but achieving it can be challenging, especially if you’ve had poor self-esteem your entire life.
-Working with a therapist can be beneficial when it comes to learning to accept oneself.
+Working with a therapist can be beneficial when learning to accept oneself.
 Someone who is objective, challenging, and empowering can assist you in gaining clarity and gaining a fresh perspective on yourself and your life.